You know when I'm hoarse, it just it has an effect on my mind.

 I didn't know that.

-Saddam Hussein, as bad as he was, was keeping order among them, all right?
+Saddam Hussein, as bad as he was, was keeping order among them.

 Right.

-But he was kind of like the Shah before in Iran, who we also, who uh Jimmy Carter, who by the way, George Bush reminds me more and more of, pulled a rug from under.
+But he was kind of like the Shah before in Iran, who we also, who Jimmy Carter, who, by the way, George Bush reminds me more and more of, pulled a rug from under.

-Now, if we had not realized that by going into our rack, and by the way, I support our troops now because we have to stay there now because now they have the doors open to the city.
+Now, if we had not realized that by going into Iraq, and by the way, I support our troops now because we have to stay there now, because now the door is open.

 All this is moot then.